keerah/FFEnc/README.md

+# It's work in progress

+ This is a very early stage of development.
+For now implementing UX, no encoding functionality is implemented yet.

 # FFEnc
  FFmpeg based encoder for high quality, bulk and repetitive video/sequence/audio transcoding

  This will wrap my [SendTo_FFmpeg](https://github.com/keerah/SendTo_FFmpeg) tools experience into a simple but versatile GUI tool.

- This is a very early stage of development.
-For now implementing UX, no real functionality.
+# The concept

+ Minimal dependencies

+ High usability for bulk and repetetive tasks

+ Maximum functionality while keeping the UX clean and logical

+ Robust execution and encoding settings application/editing

+ Usage flexibility both using GUI and command line

+ High quality encoding